AriFordsham/GHCWiki/working-conventions/adding-features.md

 While we love new features, we think twice before incorporating them into GHC's main code base.
 Here are some things to bear in mind:

-- Your proposal does not need to be incorporated in the main GHC repository to be useful.
-The joy of Git is that you can send it to anyone, and they can use it quite independently.

 - It may seem that running 'git push' is practically free for us; you have done all the hard work.
 But it isn't:

   - It effectively commits us to maintaining it indefinitely, and worrying about its interactions with existing features